Organic farming will increase more carbon emissions than conventional farming, a study by the University of Technology in Sweden finds.

 Producing crops for biofuels harmful to the climate

-The study also finds that cultivating crops such as wheat, sugar cane, and corn for biofuels, as well as, palm oil, rapeseed, and soya for biodiesel, can increase carbon emissions when the Carbon Opportunity Cost metric is used.
+The study also finds that cultivating crops such as wheat, sugar cane, and corn for biofuels and palm oil, rapeseed, and soya for biodiesel can increase carbon emissions when the Carbon Opportunity Cost metric is used.

 Benefits to organic farming

 Researchers say that there are still benefits to organic farming.
-Guy Kirk, a professor of soil systems at Cranfield University in Bedford says that organic farming practices stores carbon in the soil, reduce pesticide use, and improves biodiversity.
+Guy Kirk, a professor of soil systems at Cranfield University in Bedford, says that organic farming practices stores carbon in the soil, reduce pesticide use, and improve biodiversity.
 However, organic farming needs to be balanced with greater food production requirements (Weston, 2019).